This post contains affiliate links. Please see our disclosure policy.

 You can choose the effort you put into your high knees, but no matter how you do them, you will get a great cardio workout.
 If you are warming up or just beginning to exercise, keep your knees a bit lower and go slower.

 If you want higher intensity and can go harder, lift the knees higher and go faster.
-(You can also add a mountain climbers exercise for the ultimate cardio combo!)
+(You can also add a mountain climber exercise for the ultimate cardio combo!)
 Of course, anything in between is also great.

 Works Your Lower Body And Core